Clevedon Pier: Opening and operation

 The pier was officially opened on 29 March 1869, with a parade, bands and a cannon volley by the First Somerset Artillery.

 The number of rail passengers crossing to South Wales, which had been envisaged, was reduced after the opening of the Severn Tunnel in 1886.
 The tunnel linked South Gloucestershire in the west of England to Monmouthshire in south Wales, under the estuary of the River Severn.
 The paddle steamer Waverley first visited the pier to take on passengers in 1886, and along with sister ships of the White Funnel Fleet belonging to P and A Campbell provided excursions around the Bristol Channel.
 Other ships of the fleet including Ravenswood, Westward Ho, Cambria and Britannia regularly called at Clevedon.
 Other companies, including the Cardiff-based Edwards, Robertson & Co., eventually taken over by Campbells, visited Clevedon Pier.

+In 1891 the Clevedon Local Board acquired the pier from the Clevedon Pier Company under the Clevedon Local Board Act 1891 (54 & 55 Vict. c. cxxvii), which also gave powers to construct a new pier head.

 In 1893 the pier head was replaced in cast iron with a new timber landing stage, and the pier head pavilion was completed in 1894.
 The Toll House on the pier and the adjacent Royal Pier Hotel were both designed by local architect Hans Price.
 In 1899, 20 ft of the decking was washed away by a storm, and in 1910, part of the landing stage was damaged in another storm and replaced by a concrete landing stage in 1913.

 The pier continued to flourish between the First and Second World Wars and into the 1960s, and was visited frequently by P&A Campbell's steamers.
 The and were regular visitors.